 Let’s face it, your indirect sales funnel is not the 1972 Miami Dolphins; in other words, your channel network is not perfect (if you didn’t know, the ’72 Dolphins won Super Bowl VII, finishing the season with a perfect 17-0 record).

-Like all manufacturers selling thru the indirect channel, you have an uneven distribution of top, middle and lower-tier performing partners.
+Like all manufacturers selling thru the indirect sales channel, you have an uneven distribution of top, middle and lower-tier performing partners.
 This is simply the reality of a competitive capitalistic ecosystem: some companies overachieve, others simply “get by,” and an unfortunate number are hanging on for dear life.

 But like all manufacturers, you want your channel partners to be successful, after all, that’s what makes you money, right?

 But if your lower-tier performers represent 80% of your business’s revenue while top performers only generate 20%, something has to be done and done quickly.

 The silver lining here, however, is to focus on the potential at hand.
 If, by some miracle, you were able to re-engage your underachieving partners, identify what’s hurting their productivity, optimize their marketing strategy, and overall, help contribute to their bottom line, wouldn’t you want to?

 I think it’s safe to assume you would.

-Successful channel managers not only recognize this opportunity gap but have a well thought out plan on how to execute this.
+Successful channel sales managers not only recognize this opportunity gap but have a well thought out plan on how to execute this.

 1.)
 Channel Intervention